Our Story - Why We Care

 Here at Kingdom Coffee we care.
 It's our belief that we have a responsibility to support the planet and its people.
 We work with charities including Toybox, Tearfund and Latin Link and aim to continue to fund and support work to help to improve more lives in coffee growing communities around the world.

-Locally we sponsor many smaller organisations including the Younger People With Dementia charity in Wokingham - a brilliant charity founded to support those with young onset dementia, their family and carers.
+Locally we sponsor many other organisations including the Street Pastors, The Footsteps Foundation, an intensive physiotherapy for disabled children, CIRDIC and Providence, helping homeless and disadvantaged, and the Younger People With Dementia charity in Wokingham - a brilliant charity founded to support those with young onset dementia, their family and carers.

 Kingdom Coffee continue to support Tearfund in their work to end poverty in over 50 of the world’s countries including helping to set up new groups through the Kale Heywet Church in Ethiopia.
 Our Café Tesfa (Hope) coffee raises much needed funds - every case of Fairtrade Caffe Tesfa sold makes two investments in the lives of others.